mangusta123/fbappsmall1/README.md

 personal info in order to use this app.

-Furthermore it is required to have Facebook SDK (available on GitHub) installed and checked as library in
+Furthermore it is required to have Facebook SDK (available on GitHub by this linkbelow:

-the project properties in order to compile this app and build its APK file.
+https://github.com/facebook/facebook-android-sdk/) installed and checked as library in the project properties

+in order to compile this app and build its APK file.

 The app was created to play around with Facebook SDK and explore its capabilities and possible flaws.